Abadima/RPC/README.md

 # Abadima's Rich Presence

+## I am aware of the "Visual Studio" error, I will attempt to fix this when I have the time.

 ~ Abadima#6536 / Please Report any issues that you encounter, so I can help fix them :)

 **Instructions**